 It was Stormé DeLarverie who led the resistance of homophobic police brutality at the Stonewall Inn.
+Unlike what is commonly communicated, Marsha P. Johnson didn't start it.
 As the story goes, the New York City police raided the Stonewall Inn, a bar in Greenwich Village frequented by gay men, lesbians, and drag kings and queens.
 The police raids were habitual.
 That night DeLarverie saw three officers ganging up on one young man and sprang to the victim’s defense.
 One of the policemen shouted, “Move, Faggot!” mistaking DeLarverie for a man.
 The officer shoved DeLarverie, who retaliated with a punch to the face.

 The officer dropped to the ground, bleeding, four officers attacked and handcuffed her in response.

 When Stormé pointed out that she was cuffed too tightly, one officer hit her head with a billy club.
 She turned to the crowd and yelled, “Why don’t you guys do something?”
 Like that, the seeds of rebellion were sown.
 The Stonewall uprising kicked off as Stormé was packed into a police van.